FarronF/limerick-council-meetings/meetings/2018/07/13-Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 23rd March 2018.md

  Joint Policing Committee Strategy 2017 – 2021

- Joint Policing Committee Annual Work Plans---
+ Joint Policing Committee Annual Work Plans
+---
 3

 He stated that the four Strategic Themes identified in JPC Plan 2017-2021 were as